DFE-Digital/get-into-teaching-app/app/views/content/train-to-teach-in-england-as-an-international-student.md

 ### Get help with international qualifications

-If your qualifications come from a non-UK institution, your teacher training provider may want to see a [‘statement of comparability’](https://enic.org.uk/Qualifications/SOC/Default.aspx).
+If your qualifications come from a non-UK institution, your teacher training provider may want to see a ‘statement of comparability’ from [UK ENIC](https://enic.org.uk/Qualifications/SOC/Default.aspx).
 A statement of comparability proves that your school and university qualifications are the same standard as UK GCSEs and a UK undergraduate degree.

 Call Get into Teaching on 0800 389 2500 for:

 * guidance on the UK equivalents of your qualifications
-* a free statement of comparability detailing overseas degree equivalency from UK ENIC once you’ve submitted your application, if your provider asks for this
+* a free statement of comparability, once you’ve submitted your application, if your provider asks for this
 * advice about what to do if you do not have English, maths and science qualifications of grade 4 GCSE standard

 ### Get personalised advice from a teacher training adviser

-Register with our Get an adviser service for personalised advice about your teacher training application.
 Advisers are available by email and phone –  or you can use the online chat service on this page.

 <a href="/tta-service" class="button">Get an adviser</a>